 WHAT YOU SHOULD KNOW:

 A hearing aid is a small electronic device placed behind or in your ear to help you hear better.
 It contains a microphone, an amplifier, and a speaker.
-A hearing aid can help you if you have mild or moderate hearing loss.
-You may need a hearing aid in both ears.
+You may need a hearing aid in each ear.

-Follow up with your primary healthcare provider or audiologist as directed:
+Follow up with your primary healthcare provider (PHP) or audiologist as directed:

-You may need appointments to adjust your hearing aid or to check for any changes in your hearing.
+You may need your hearing aid adjusted or your hearing checked for any changes.
 Write down your questions so you remember to ask them during your visits.

 How to choose a hearing aid:

 Your PHP will help you choose the right hearing aid for your needs.
 The type that is best for you may depend on the type of hearing loss you have.

 - Choose the right size.
 Hearing aids come in many different sizes.
 Choose a hearing aid that you can handle well and that fits your ear comfortably.

 - Choose the right fit.
 You may need a hearing aid that rests behind your ear.
 It is connected by a tube to a molded plastic piece that fits inside your ear.
 This hearing aid has larger controls and dials.
 You may need a hearing aid that fits just inside your ear.
 These fit securely but may be easy to see.
 Hearing aids that fit in your ear canal are hidden and hard to see.
 Ask which hearing aid is best for you.